JonathanSum/JonathanSum/README.md

 Greeting.
-Just be yourself😃
+Just be yourself because of Love💖 and Freedom🆓

-If you have s personal project that needs a help, please feel free to ask me.
-Don't forget to check out my projects and repo in below👇 For example, coloring with deeplearning, or possible NLP and Graph NN in future.
+Goal on 2021:
+Master of NLP in Transformer and more.
+Graph NN
+Gaming project with Deep learning.
+Build more project on Deep learning about Anime.
+Other Deep learning project.
+Learn more Deep learning topic.

+For every Anime I love, I will build more Deep learning project on them.

 <div style = "
   content: "";